Standalone Collector installation to retrieve metrics

 Copy the Collector binary to the

-directory and modify the permissions:sudo cp ./chronocollector /usr/bin/ sudo chown chronocollector:chronocollector /usr/bin/chronocollector
+/usr/bindirectory and modify the permissions:sudo cp ./chronocollector /usr/bin/ sudo chown chronocollector:chronocollector /usr/bin/chronocollector -

 In the

-for the Collector service:[Unit] Description=Chronocollector Documentation=https://docs.chronosphere.io/ingest/metrics-traces/collector Wants=network-online.target After=network-online.target [Service] User=chronocollector Group=chronocollector Type=simple Restart=on-failure Environment="GATEWAY_ADDRESS=MY_COMPANY.chronosphere.io:443" Environment="API_TOKEN=API_TOKEN" ExecStart=/usr/bin/chronocollector -f /etc/chronocollector/config.yml [Install] WantedBy=multi-user.target
+/usr/lib/systemd/systemdirectory, create and define a script such aschronocollector.servicefor the Collector service:[Unit] Description=Chronocollector Documentation=https://docs.chronosphere.io/ingest/metrics-traces/collector Wants=network-online.target After=network-online.target [Service] User=chronocollector Group=chronocollector Type=simple Restart=on-failure Environment="GATEWAY_ADDRESS=MY_COMPANY.chronosphere.io:443" Environment="API_TOKEN=API_TOKEN" ExecStart=/usr/bin/chronocollector -f /etc/chronocollector/config.yml [Install] WantedBy=multi-user.target -

 Change the permissions of the